ReallyNewb/retrostudio-docs/code-blocks/actions/players/get-userid-from-name.md

 ## Description

-Gets a username and outputs a user ID.
+Gets a Roblox UserId from a Roblox username.

 #### Available to